 Houston criminal defense attorney Neal Davis is experienced in handling sex crime cases and helping individuals escape the wide nets sometimes cast by overzealous law officers to snare sex crime suspects.

-Contact the Davis Law Firm today for a free legal review of your case.
+Contact the Davis Law Firm today for a legal review of your case.
 With Neal Davis’ help, you may be able to get your prostitution charge reduced or dismissed.

 Further reading: What to Look for in a Sex Crimes Lawyer